alexander-moore/Reinforcement-Learning-Benchmarking/project/README.md

 ### Implement __init__
 * Create your optimizer and assign to self.optimizer
+* Create your loss function and assign to self.criterion
 * Perform any other agent specific items needed
     * EX:  In DQN you would create your target model as seen in sample\_agent.py here